-The investment objective of the Fund is to provide investors with capital appreciation over the medium to long term and to out perform the Benchmark.
+The investment objective of the Fund is to provide investors with capital appreciation over the medium to long term and to outperform the Benchmark.

-The Fund will aim to achieve its objective through active exposures to equity securities of resource efficient public companies.
+The Fund will aim to achieve its objective through active exposures to equity securities of resource efficient public companies listed or traded in, or with substantial operations in, Emerging Markets.
 Resource efficient public companies are those companies which use less fossil-fuel based energy per unit of revenue than their sector peers, use less water per unit of revenue than their sector peers and create less landfill, incinerated and recycled waste per unit of revenue than their sector peers (as determined by the MoRE Model).